anefzaoui/sns/INSTRUCTIONS.md

 We use WebPack to bundle all the code into one file `bundle.js` that is later imported with a script tag into the web page.

-For production, code is not minified. is added into the WebPack config file so when the browser devtools propmt an error or a log, developer can debug right through the original files `app.js` and `HComment.js` instead of the final bundle.

 ## Try it out

 To try the demo in this nodejs app: